Trump moved Tulsa rally date after learning about Juneteenth

 The anniversary will be commemorated in a public square across from City Hall – on the same day as Trump’s televised address.

-Lankford was interviewed on CNN’s “State of the Union,” and Scott appeared on CBS’ “Face the Nation.”
+Lankford was interviewed on CNN’s “State of the Union,” Scott appeared on CBS’s “Face the Nation” and Carson spoke on ABC’s “This Week.”